 I followed the journalism degree with a Master of Fine Arts in creative nonfiction from Goucher College in 2015.
 My final manuscript is a combination of reported writing and memoir examining the experience of minority religions in the United States.

-I am a New Jersey native based in Houston, Texas, where I have lived since 2003.
+I am a New Jersey native based in Houston, where I have lived since 2003.

-Contact me at ruthmiriam (at) earthlink (dot) net.
+Contact me at ruthmiriam (at) protonmail (dot) com.